Description

 'Maximum drawdown is defined as the peak-to-trough decline of an investment during a specific period.
 It is usually quoted as a percentage of the peak value.
 The maximum drawdown can be calculated based on absolute returns, in order to identify strategies that suffer less during market downturns, such as low-volatility strategies.
 However, the maximum drawdown can also be calculated based on returns relative to a benchmark index, for identifying strategies that show steady outperformance over time.'

-• Compared with SPY (-24.5 days) in the period of the last 3 years, the maximum drop from peak to valley of -17.5 days is larger, thus better.
+• Compared with SPY (-24.5 days) in the period of the last 3 years, the maximum DrawDown of -17.5 days is higher, thus better.

 MaxDuration:

-• During the last 3 years, the maximum time in days below previous high water mark is 437 days, which is lower, thus better than the value of 488 days from the benchmark.
+• Compared with the benchmark SPY (488 days) in the period of the last 5 years, the maximum time in days below previous high water mark of 437 days of iShares Global Healthcare ETF is lower, thus better.

 AveDuration: